 Perhaps the most important part of mattress shopping is setting and sticking to a budget.
 Some of the best pillowtop mattresses are offered at an affordable price for most shopping for a new mattress, and will vary based on the material used, and the construction process.

 For example, euro top mattresses are more expensive than standard pillowtop mattresses, but offer higher quality construction, a luxury firm feel, enhanced edge support, and better support through thick foam layers.
-An innerspring or hybrid mattress topper with individually-wrapped coils or pocketed coils is a great option for smaller budgets, without compromising pressure relief or comfort.
+An innerspring or hybrid mattress topper with individually-wrapped coils is a great option for smaller budgets, without compromising pressure relief or comfort.

 Sleeping positions play a crucial role in how one’s body will interact with the thick foam layers of a pillowtop mattress.
 Sleep experts report back sleepers are sleeping in a neutral, highly recommended sleeping position; however, this is not the most popular sleeping position.